AOEpeople/Aoe_SearchStaticBlocks/README.md

 Aoe_SearchStaticBlocks
 ======================

-Adds static blocks to the default Magento search result page, base on keywords.
+Allows you to relate search query with static blocks.
+They can be displayed above the search results.